London's Beating Retreat Military Ceremony

 Brass bands, galloping horses and cannons being fired – it’s not what you expect to find in most cities, but it is fitting for London, a place filled with hundreds of years of traditions.
 Whether it’s Changing the Guard or Trooping the Colour, London knows how to do pomp and pageantry.
 And this month is no exception, as you can witness a piece of living history when the world-famous Beating Retreat, with its military music and precision drill, takes place.

 The Massed Bands perform every two years as a part of Beating Retreat.
 There are more than 250 musicians taking part in the event, including all five Royal Marine Bands on parade and a drum display by the Royal Marines Corps of Drums.
-This year also sees the display drill given by 100 Royal Marines Commandos, one of the world’s elite fighting forces.
-The night concludes with the naval sunset ceremony and a fireworks display.

 The concert dates back to June 1690.
 Before the invention of clocks and watches, the sound of a drum or trumpet would act as a signal for soldiers.
 It was King James II who issued for drums to be beaten to signify when troops could stop fighting and retreat.
 Today, the military concert usually marks the lowering of the regimental flag at sunset.